ArronDZhang/ROLeR/README.md

    git clone https://github.com/ArronDZhang/ROLeR.git && cd ROLeR
    ```

-2. Here we offer three ways to create the same virtual environment as ours.
-You can choose whichever option is most convenient for you.
+2. Our environment can be reproduced with either conda or pip:

    a) with environments.yml [recommended]